 Local music will also be showcased all weekend, with several performances each day.
 Organizer Gina Roberts worked to bring in performers across genres.

-The heavy-metal and alternative rock band Arsenic Kitchen will be part of Friday night’s entertainment.
-The band will release its first album at Mancos Days featuring all original songs, said lead guitarist Blake Miller.
+The heavy-metal and alternative rock band Arsenic Kitchen will be part of Friday night's entertainment.
+The band will releases its first album at Mancos Days featuring all original songs, said lead guitarist Blake Miller.

 The group formed last year and got a warm welcome at the July 4 activities.

 "We didn't think everybody would be as open as they were," Miller said.

 The group leans toward an alternative rock sound similar to Sleeping with Sirens or A Day to Remember, he said.
 The group has worked to gain traction this summer with upcoming performances at the Sky Ute Casino and Escalante Days.